revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <blockquote>

 **Important features of JUnit are:**
-- It is an open source framework.
+- It is an open-source framework.
 - Provides Annotation to identify the test methods.
 - Provides Assertions for testing expected results.
 - Provides Test runners for running tests.
-- JUnit tests can be run automatically and they check their own results and provide immediate feedback.
+- JUnit tests can be run automatically and they check their results and provide immediate feedback.
 - JUnit tests can be organized into test suites containing test cases and even other test suites.
-- JUnit shows test progress in a bar that is green if test is going fine and it turns red when a test fails.
+- JUnit shows test progress in a bar that is green if the test is going fine and it turns red when a test fails.

 </blockquote>
 </details>